smylmvv/iOSWorkPortfolio/README.md

 </p>

 ## Buoywatch
-[Buoywatch] Buoywatch is an application designed for iOS and Apple Watch, developed using SwiftUI and Combine.
+Buoywatch is an application designed for iOS and Apple Watch, developed using SwiftUI and Combine.
 Since the launch of the latest Apple frameworks at WWDC, I have been experimenting with these technologies.
 This app provides real-time data from marine buoys, enabling users to quickly assess surf conditions.
 Frequently, swells do not arrive as forecasted; by monitoring buoy data, users can ascertain whether the swell has indeed reached the area.

 ##### 🔨Technologies: SwiftUI, Combine, MVVM, Bitrise, Notifications, No third party libraries.
 ##### 🚀Platform: 📱iOS, ⌚️watchOS